openstack-archive/python-jenkins/doc/source/install.rst

 Installing
 ==========

-The module is known to pip and Debian based distribution as ``python-jenkins``.
+The module is known to pip and Debian-based distributions as ``python-jenkins``.

 ``pip``::